vidarkongsli/swetugg2022/docs/index.md

 ???

 * Of course, this talk is about microservices, so lets call them API tests instead of UI tests
+* I tend to disagree with this view, and I would question that we need to have so that there are more unit tests than integration tests, more integration tests than API tests
+* Maybe it should look like this.

 ---